-"Class sizes in Michigan, the quiet crisis," policy brief and online comparison tool
+"Class sizes in Michigan, the quiet crisis," new research by Education Policy Initiative

 Core courses included homerooms for elementary school students and math, science, English and social studies courses for middle and high school students.